 Click Here to get more information about the Chase Sapphire Preferred Card.

 But here's the kicker: When booking a flight through the Chase portal with your Chase Sapphire Preferred card, each point is worth 1.25 cents.
-So to book that $175 ticket to Cancún, you only need 14,000 Chase Ultimate Rewards points.
+While this ticket prices out just a tad higher than what you'll find directly through Google Flights, it is still a great deal.
+So to book you only need 16,880 Chase Ultimate Rewards points.

 The Chase Sapphire Reserve

 Think of the Chase Sapphire Reserve® as the superior sibling of the Chase Sapphire Preferred Card.
 While the Sapphire Reserve earns the same Ultimate Rewards points, it offers a number of premium benefits that push the card's annual fee to $550 a year.

 Just for holding the card, you'll get an annual $300 travel credit that can be used for any travel expense.
 It also offers a credit of up to $100 every four years to cover the cost of either Global Entry or TSA PreCheck and provides a Priority Pass lounge membership that will get you into thousands of airport lounges and restaurants across the world, among many other premium benefits.

 You'll also earn 60,000 Chase Ultimate Rewards points after spending $4,000 within the first three months – enough to redeem for at least $900 towards travel.